MDMA/Ecstasy

 - If you use amphetamines, you may develop a psychological dependence.

-- Self-organized “cold turkey” withdrawal (without medical consultations and care) can be physically and psychologically stressful.
-Find out which hospitals in your area offer medically supervised withdrawal and get support.
+strong craving for the drug, depressive mood, weakness and excessive drowsiness, panic attacks, sweating.
+Delusions, cardiovascular problems, nausea, cramps and restlessness may also occur. - Self-organized “cold turkey” withdrawal (without medical consultation and care) can be physically and psychologically stressful.
+Find out which hospitals in your area offer medically supervised detox and get support.

 Safer Use